Bhushanp091/TwitterClone/README.md

 # Twitter Clone Android App
 This is a Twitter clone project built using Jetpack Compose and Kotlin with Firebase integration.
 It provides a basic implementation of the features found in the popular social media platform Twitter.
-Users can sign up, log in, post tweets, follow other users, and view a timeline of tweets from users they follow.
+Users can sign up, log in, post tweets, follow other users, search users, users can like and comment on post and view a timeline of tweets from users they follow.

 ![App Screenshot](https://github.com/Bhushanp091/TwitterClone/blob/master/twiiterScreenshots/Screenshot%202024-03-09%20001432.png?raw=true)
 ![App Screenshot](https://github.com/Bhushanp091/TwitterClone/blob/master/twiiterScreenshots/Screenshot%202024-03-09%20001401.png?raw=true)